bjpop/gurita/docs/_sources/melt.rst.txt

     Imani,mon,8
     Diego,mon,7

-Now the ``person`` column is retained and acts as a kind of index for the rows.
+Now the ``person`` column is retained and acts as a kind of identifier for the rows.

 .. _melt_help: